Okay now, let’s take a look at the 2019 drama ‘Level Up’.

 As such her character could have been meaningful to the development of the story.
 As it was, the character was increasingly annoying and in my opinion completely redundant.

 All in all, ‘Level Up’ is a nice little story to watch.
-With it’s 12 episodes it also requires even less time investment as opposed to its 16 – 18 episode counterpart.
+With only 12 episodes it also requires even less time investment as opposed to its 16 – 18 episode counterpart.

 And who are we kidding.
 If nothing else, Sung Hoon’s deep voice and handsome looks are reason enough.
 It’s a win/win.
 Even if you were to just let this drama play in the background. **le gasp**